mLaSDI: Multi-stage latent space dynamics identification: Numerical examples

-In Figure \ref{fig:multiscale_data} we plot a snapshot of the training data and reconstructions to show that both GPLaSDI and mLaSDI capture the behavior of the large sine wave.
-However, GPLaSDI struggles to capture the small cosine wave with oscillating frequency.
-In comparison, mLaSDI provides a significant improvement over GPLaSDI and accurately approximates both the large sine wave and small cosine wave.
-As we see in Figure \ref{fig:losses_sine}, GPLaSDI's failure to capture the full behavior of the function~\eqref{eq:multistage_func} leads to training and predictive relative errors of 10--20\%. mLaSDI reduces this error by an order of magnitude, achieving relative errors between 0.3--3\%.
-We also note that GPLaSDI fails to accurately reconstruct the training data even for wider and deeper autoencoders than the one used here, shown in Appendix \ref{app:diffarch}.
+As we see in Figure \ref{fig:losses_sine}, GPLaSDI's failure to capture the full behavior of the function~\eqref{eq:multistage_func} leads to training and predictive relative errors of approximately 4--20\%. mLaSDI reduces this error by an order of magnitude, achieving relative errors between 0.1--3\%.
+This simple example shows how mLaSDI significantly improves the representation power of our models over base GPLaSDI.

+{ We also note that mLaSDI outperforms GPLaSDI even when using a larger GPLaSDI models.
+In Table \ref{tab:combined} we report results from training a GPLaSDI with a comparable number of learnable to our 2-stage model mLaSDI model, and another GPLaSDI model with significantly more learnable parameters.
+For a fixed number of training epochs across these three tests, mLaSDI achieves the lowest relative errors in the least training time, emphasizing how this multi-stage approach allows us to achieve more efficient training with greater accuracy. }

+{ We conclude this example by noting that the autoencoder struggles specifically because we impose smooth latent dynamics during training.
+In Figure \ref{fig:AE_nodyn} we plot the latent space trajectories and relative error when training an autoencoder with architecture 600-200-20-10 on $A \in {1, 1.4}$ without any latent dynamics (i.e. $\beta_1 = \beta_2 = 0$).
+Without enforcing smooth ODEs, the autoencoder is able to learn highly oscillatory latent space trajectories, and thus achieves a relative error below 2\% on the training data.
+However, relative error for the SINDy reconstruction of the training data is nearly 40\%, which is twice what we observed when training with latent dynamics in Figure \ref{fig:losses_sine}.
+We emphasize that training only an autoencoder does not allow us to make predictions for unseen input parameters, and can only reconstruct the training data.
+Without the SINDy dynamics identification step, there is no mechanism to interpolate or extrapolate latent trajectories to new parameter values, and we cannot evolve the new initial condition. }